 "The American star is challenging writer Gregoire Delacourt, and his publisher JC Lattes, after he described a character in his novel as being her "doppelgänger", or exact double.
 The case — if it comes to court — could make legal and literary history."

 On Wednesday, William Van Poyck was executed by the state of Florida for murdering a prison guard during a botched 1987 attempt to free an imprisoned friend.
 Poyck spent 25 years in solitary confinement on death row, during which time he wrote to his sister about his life in prison.
 Since 2005 she has published those letters to a blog called Death Row Diary.
 'Poyck used to write about everything from the novels and history books he was reading and shows he watched on PBS to the state of the world and his own philosophy of life – punctuated by news of the deaths of those around him, from illness, suicide, and execution.'
 Excerpts.
 His final letter.

+Don't make fun of renowned author Dan Brown.
 "Renowned author Dan Brown hated the critics.
 Ever since he had become one of the world’s top renowned authors they had made fun of him.
 They had mocked bestselling book The Da Vinci Code, successful novel Digital Fortress, popular tome Deception Point, money-spinning volume Angels & Demons and chart-topping work of narrative fiction The Lost Symbol."

 What Is the Business of Literature?